rossillingworth/tesb-rt-se/policies/transformation-policy/README.txt

 Supported assertion attributes:
-type - xslt (if not specified, assumed as xslt) inXSLTPath - Path to XSLT script for inbound transformation;
+type - xslt (if not specified, assumed as xslt) path - Path to XSLT script for transformation;
-outXSLTPath - Path to XSLT script for outbound transformation;
+appliesTo - Participant role to which the transformation will be applied.
+Supported values: consumer\provider\always\none message - Message type to which the transformation will be applied.
+Supported values: request\response\always\none

 a) Enabling via policy